marcoshsq/The_Self-taught_Data_Scientist/README.md

 ## 🎯 Learning Goals

-By completing this curriculum, you will develop proficiency in:

 ### 1️⃣ **Programming for Data Science**
 - **Python**: Data manipulation, visualization, and machine learning.
 - **R**: Statistical modeling and advanced data analysis.